 We love meeting new people and it’s our goal to make you feel like you are at home when you visit our church.

 Sundays look a little different these days.
 We follow all guidelines and restrictions outlined by our provincial government.
-We do require the proof of vaccination for in-person gatherings.
-Pre-registration is not required.
+We do not require proof of vaccination and registration is also not required.
+We encourage everyone to wear a face covering/mask if they would like to do so but it is not required.

 We encourage you to stop by our cafe or bring your own coffee.